1-877-929-7245

 • Dinner

-On arrival, we head to a local whisky distillery to enjoy a tour and tasting of this Scottish staple.
+On arrival, we head to Dalwhinnie Distillery to explore a Scottish staple, whisky.
 Deeply embedded in the local culture and history, whisky is an important part of Scotland's national identity.
 Its name comes from the Gaelic name, uisge beatha, which loosely translates to "water of life."
+Here at the highest and coldest distillery in Scotland, we are walked through the distilling process and taken into the warehouse before being treated to tastings of the smooth yet smoky whisky produced on-site.

-After our tour and tasting, we check in to our hotel ahead of a three-course dinner.
+Afterward, our coach takes us to our hotel to check in ahead of a three-course dinner.
 Overnight Inverness.

 Includes